AdamSmasherDerby/Statsbook-Tool/README.md

 2. No box entry listed for skater penalized in last jam.
 3. No points and no initial trip checked for a jammer who passes the star.
 4. Lost lead checked without a penalty in the corresponding jam.
+5. Jam called for injury checked without a corresponding "3" on the lineups tab.

 Flamingo icon from http://www.iconsmind.com